Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Characterization of the superconducting state in the presence of vortices and disorder

 \section{Characterization of the superconducting state in the presence of vortices and disorder}

-The results of the previous section suggest that while for weak disorder a vortex lattice is still formed, though with a different symmetry depending on the magnetic field, the effect for stronger disorder is more drastic.
+The results of previous sections suggest that while for weak disorder a vortex lattice is still formed, though with a different symmetry depending on the magnetic flux, the effect for stronger disorder is more drastic.
 No lattice structure or even short range position correlation can be discerned.
 It seems that vortices are located in regions with a very small value of the order parameter.
-Therefore, it is ultimately controlled by disorder, more specifically by the spatial inhomogeneities of the order parameter, and therefore not much influenced by the magnetic field.
-In this section, we aim to understand in more detail to what extent disorder weakens the effects of the magnetic field.
+Therefore, it is ultimately controlled by disorder, more specifically by the spatial inhomogeneities of the order parameter, and therefore not much influenced by the magnetic flux.
+In this section, we aim to understand in more detail to what extent disorder weakens the effects of the magnetic flux.
 We shall see that in certain cases it may even enhance superconductivity.
-We split the analysis of the interplay between disorder and magnetic field in two parts.
-We first compute the covariance of the order parameter and the order parameter amplitude two-point correlation for a more quantitative assessment of the suppression of magnetic fields effects by disorder.
-In the second part, we show that in certain region of parameters, disorder increases experimental observables like the critical magnetic field $H_{c2}$ and the spatial average of the order parameter.
+We split the analysis of the interplay between disorder and magnetic flux in two parts.
+We first compute the covariance of the order parameter and the order parameter amplitude two-point correlation for a more quantitative assessment of the suppression of magnetic effects by disorder.
+In the second part, we show that in certain region of parameters, disorder increases experimental observables like the critical magnetic field flux and the spatial average of the order parameter.